eclipse-tractusx/vas-country-risk-backend/charts/country-risk-backend-charts/README.md

           pathType: Prefix
 ```

-## Pool Configuration
+## Country Risk Configuration

-The Helm deployment comes with the ability to configure the BPDM Pool application directly over the values file.
+The Helm deployment comes with the ability to configure the Country Risk application directly over the values file.
-This way you are able to overwrite any configuration property of the `application.properties`,  `application-auth.properties` and  `application-cdq.properties` files.
+This way you are able to overwrite any configuration property of the `application.yaml` files.
-Consider that you would need to turn on `auth` and `cdq` profile first before overwriting any property in the corresponding properties file could take effect.
-Overwriting configuration properties can be useful to connect to a remote service:

 ## Helm Dependencies

-On default, the Helm deployment also contains a PostgreSQL and PGAdmin deployment.
+On default, the Helm deployment also contains a PostgresSQL and PGAdmin deployment.
 You can configure these deployments in your value file as well.
 For this, consider the documentation of the correspondent dependency [PostgreSQL](https://artifacthub.io/packages/helm/bitnami/postgresql/11.9.13)
 or [PGAdmin](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html).